[About our Guides]

 Crossing resort or Rampart Creek Hostel.

 alpine rock skills.
 The day will be spent at a rock climbing area where

 we will learn the basics of rock protection, anchor building, ropework

-in alpine rock terrain, and doing some rock climbing.
+in alpine terrain, and doing some rock climbing.
+We will also practice climbing rock terrain with boots & crampons, a common mountaineering scenario!
 The night will be

 spent camping near the Saskatchewan River Crossing (45 minutes from the

-Icefields), or you can choose to book a room at the Saskatchewan River
+Icefields), or you can choose to get a room at the Saskatchewan River

 Crossing resort, David Thompson Resort, or the motel or hostel in Nordegg if you prefer.